isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 * The tenant’s guarantor or surety, or issuer of a performance bond, in relation to the tenant’s obligations under the contract; and
 * Any assignee of any party to the contract.

+**Before serving the Notice for Compensation, the landlord should prepare the supporting documents (set out here) which must be enclosed to the Notice for Compensation.**

 **Note**: The **2-week Objection Period** is the same period in which the Landlord must lodge and serve the Notice of Objection, if applicable.

 * If the landlord wishes to dispute the tenant’s eligibility for relief but at the same time wishes to obtain compensation from the tenant if the contract is ultimately terminated, the landlord <u>must</u> lodge and serve both a Notice of Objection and a Notice for Compensation within the **2-week Objection Period**.
 * Similarly, if a landlord does not dispute the tenant’s eligibility for relief but wishes to obtain compensation from the tenant, the landlord must lodge and serve a Notice for Compensation within the **2-week Objection Period**.
+A Notice for Compensation may be lodged and served even if a Notice of Objection is not lodged and served.

 <u>Submission and service by the electronic system</u>